ucsb-cs156/proj-organic/docs/liquibase.md

 Each file is a description of the database changes to each of the defined entities.
 For all possible changes you can do to the database you can check: https://docs.liquibase.com/change-types/home.html

-The key here is consistance, always create the database changelog file after you create a new entity or modify it.
+The key here is consistency; always create/update the corresponding database changelog file after you create a new entity or modify it.

 ## Commands